eficode-academy/groovy-katas/first-steps/basic/README.md

 ## Defining variables

-First, store three numbers in three different variables.
+First, store three numbers in three different variables using the `def`, `int` or `String` keyword.

 Then add, subtract, multiply or divide the numbers however you like, store the result in a new variable.

 Finally, print the result.

 - Run `groovy exercise.groovy`
-- Q: Was the output as expected?
 - Q: What types did you use for your variables?
 Are there any other options?
+Did the type change how the code worked?

 ## Logic paths